Summer 2023 Housing

 In your room, you will find the following furnishings: extra-long twin bed, closet, trash can, desk, and chair.

-Students are expected to keep MSU Student Housing furniture in their room and it must be in the same condition at the end of the year as it was at the beginning of the year when the student moved in.
+Students are expected to keep MSU Student Housing furniture in their room and it must be in the same condition at the end of the term as it was at the beginning of the term when the student moved in.

 There are other items you might want to bring with you, including:

 Multi-outlet plug-in strip, envelopes, stamps, highlighters, stapler and staples, rubber bands, paper clips, poster tack, markers, binders, paper, stationery, post-its, tape, glue, pushpins, note cards, safety pins, desk lamp, pencil holder, pencil sharpener, writing utensils, 3-hole punch, ruler, scissors, calculator, calendar.